-EXERCISE: Recall in detail a great game.
+Exercise: Recall in detail a great game.
 Where and when were you playing?
-What team were you playing for?
-Who were you playing against?
+Who were you playing for?
+Who were you competing against?
 How big was the crowd?
-How important was the game?
+What, if anything was at stake?
 Now try to remember your focus of concentration on the day of the game.
-Where was your focus during the shoot around?
-Where you focusing on yourself and what you were doing or was your concentration locked on the game to come or on how good your opponents looked?
+Where was your focus during warm-up?
+Where you focusing on yourself and what you were doing or was your concentration locked on the game and your opponents?
 What did you concentrate on during the coach's pre-game talk?
 At the start of the game?
 What did you focus on during the first half?
-After a miss or blown pass?
-After hitting a three or making a great assist?
+After a mistake?
+After making a great play?
 If and when you got tired?
 With your opponent talking trash or playing overly physical?
 Record your answers on Worksheet #3, Concentration & Good Performances.
 Now answer the very same questions for at least two more great games.
-After reviewing your concentration for three or more of your better performances you will begin to get a good idea of where YOU need to focus in order for you to do your best.
+After reviewing your concentration for three or more of your better performances you will begin to get a good idea of where YOU need to focus before and during your games in order for you to play your best.

 Next, pick a particularly bad performance from your past, a time when you felt that you really stunk the place out.
 In as much detail as possible, recall what you were focusing on the day of that game or tryout.
 Where was your focus during warm up?
 What did you concentrate on when the game started?
-If you got scored on by an opponent or threw the ball away, where did your concentration go?
+If you got beaten by an opponent or turned the ball over, where did your concentration go?
 Where was your focus during halftime?
-If you were fouled and got to shoot free throws, where was your focus right before you took them?
+If you were involved in a big play, where was your focus right before the ball was snapped?
 What did you focus on when things got tough in the game?
 Use Worksheet #4 Concentration & Bad Performances to record your answers.
-Take two or three more disappointing performances and answer the very same questions for each one.
-After reviewing your concentration for each of these bad games you should begin to develop a pretty good idea of what you shouldn't be focusing on both before and during your games.
+Take at least two or more disappointing performances and answer the very same questions for each one.
+After reviewing your concentration for each of these bad games, you should begin to develop a pretty good idea of what you shouldn't be focusing on both before and during your games.